14. Document interchange

 Tagged PDF link elements (standard structure type Link) use PDF's logical structure facilities to establish the association between content items and link annotations, providing functionality comparable to HTML hypertext links.
 The following items may be children of a link element:

-• One or more content items or other ILSEs (except other links) if A, Dest and PA keys of all of them have identical values
+• One or more content items or other ILSEs (except other links) if A, Dest and PA keys of all of them have identical values.

-• Object references (see 14.7.5.3, "PDF objects as content items") to one or more link annotation annotations associated with the content
+• Object references (see 14.7.5.3, "PDF objects as content items") to one or more link annotation annotations associated with the content.

 When a Link structure element describes a span of text to be associated with a link annotation and that span wraps from the end of one line to the beginning of another, the Link structure element shall include a single object reference that associates the span with the associated link annotation.
 Further, the link annotation shall use the QuadPoint entry to denote the active areas on the page.